chenlicodebank/lora_on_analog_hardware/README.md

 ## Hardware-Aware LoRA Training on GLUE

-This section provides an application of the Hardware-Aware LoRA Training using MobileBERT on GLUE.
-The example is on CoLA, check shell scripts in lora_training_glue for other GLUE subtasks.
+This section provides an application of the Hardware-Aware LoRA Training with MobileBERT on GLUE.
+The example is on CoLA, check shell scripts in [lora_training_glue](https://github.com/chenlicodebank/lora_on_analog_hardware/tree/main/lora_training_glue) for other GLUE subtasks.

 ### Example:
 ```